mkleung/mkleung.github.io/src/posts/getting-started-with-gatsby.md

 ---

 ### What is Gatsby?

 Gatsby is a static site framework for react that makes websites extremely fast.
+Gatsby is part of JAMstack (Javascript, APIs, Markup)

 ### Step 1.
 Install Gatsby